eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <from> <keyword> <text> <tag>

   Description: similar to the RAW bind, but allows an extra field for the IRCv3 message-tags capability.
 The keyword is either a numeric, like "368", or a keyword, such as "PRIVMSG" or "TAGMSG". "from" will be the server name or the source user (depending on the keyword); flags are ignored. "tag" will be the contents, if any, of the entire tag message prefixed to the server message in a dict format, such as "msgid 890157217279768 aaa bbb".
 The order of the arguments is identical to the order that the IRC server sends to the bot.
-If the proc returns 1, Eggdrop will not process the line any further (this could cause unexpected behavior in some cases).
+If the proc returns 1, Eggdrop will not process the line any further, to include not being processed by a RAW bind (this could cause unexpected behavior in some cases).
 As of 1.9.0, it is recommended to use the RAWT bind instead of the RAW bind.

 (53) ACCOUNT (stackable)